Philip Kives

-Philip Kives (12 February 1929 – 27 April 2016) was a Canadian business executive, entrepreneur, and marketing expert from Winnipeg, Manitoba.
+Philip Kives (/ˈkiːvəs/ KEE-vəs; 12 February 1929 – 27 April 2016) was a Canadian business executive, entrepreneur, and marketing expert from Winnipeg, Manitoba.
 He is best known for founding K-tel, which sold household gadgets including the Miracle Brush, Feather Touch Knife, Veg-O-Matics, as well as many compilation record albums.

 Kives reputedly coined the catchphrase "As seen on TV", which was included in many of the company's advertisements.
 Kives utilized low-budget television commercials to sell millions of products and build an international business empire.

 Personal life

 Early life

 Philip Kives was born on 12 February 1929, as the third of four children, on a small farm, near the town of Oungre, Saskatchewan.
 His parents were originally from Eastern Europe; because of hardships suffered by Jewish people, the family was relocated to Turkey by the Jewish Colonization Organization.
 In 1927, they immigrated to western Canada and worked a small farm.
 During the Great Depression, this part of Canada was seriously afflicted by drought, causing frequent crop failures.
 The family struggled financially, and along with other farmers in the area lived on welfare for many years.
 The family home was without electricity and running water.
 In his memoirs Kives tells of milking cows from the age of five and making butter in a hand churn.

 In his youth, Kives showed an aptitude as a salesman.
 At the age of 8, he set up a trapline; he sold his own furs, as well as those he bought from other children at his school, at fur auctions.
 He used the money to buy clothing.